CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/13-real-time-dashboards.md

     | order by latest_observation desc
     ```

 1. Apply the changes.
-Then resize the tile to fill the height of the dashboard.
+Then, resize the tile to fill the height of the dashboard.

    ![img](./Images/md2-52.png)